Arnaud-BARBIER/Multi-strategy-backtest-engine/README.md

 ---

-I built this after realizing that rebuilding a bar-by-bar simulation loop across notebooks was not a research workflow, it was a bottleneck.
+Rebuilding a bar-by-bar simulation loop across notebooks was not a research workflow, but a bottleneck.
 Every new strategy meant rewriting execution logic, risk management, and session filters from scratch.
 This project is the result of decoupling signal generation from the execution